ibm-cloud-docs/vpc/data-security.md

 ### Deleting VPC instances
 {: #service-delete}

-For information about deleting a VPC and its associated resources, see [Deleting a VPC](/docs/vpc?topic=vpc-deleting).
+For information about deleting a VPC and its associated resources, see [Deleting a VPC and its associated resources](/docs/vpc?topic=vpc-deleting-a-vpc-and-its-associated-resources&interface=ui).

 The VPC data retention policy describes how long your data is stored after you delete the service.
 The data retention policy is included in the {{site.data.keyword.vpc_full}} service description, which you can find in the [{{site.data.keyword.cloud_notm}} Terms and Notices](/docs/overview?topic=overview-terms).